oxyppgyn/Portfolio/README.md

 <img align="right" src="https://github.com/oxyppgyn/Building-Accessibility-OU/blob/main/Building%20Accessibility%20at%20Ohio%20University.jpg?raw=true"  width="350"/>

 ### <a href="https://github.com/oxyppgyn/Building-Accessibility-OU">Building Accessibility at Ohio University</a>
 <p>Completed as a group final project for GEOG 2680: Introduction to GIS.
 For this project, I mapped the accessibility of buildings on Ohio University's Athens campus using ArcGIS Survey123.
-A basic ranking matrix was used to quantitatively evaluate differences in building accessibility–this included the presence and need of entrance ramps, accessible/powered doors, and elevators in buldings.This project provided a good introduction to the basics of geographic information science, ArcGIS Pro and ArcGIS Online, and collecting GIS field data.<p/>
+A basic ranking matrix was used to quantitatively evaluate differences in building accessibility–this included the presence and need of entrance ramps, accessible/powered doors, and elevators in buldings.
+This project provided a good introduction to the basics of geographic information science, ArcGIS Pro and ArcGIS Online, and collecting GIS field data.<p/>

 <br>